 To support smart workplace needs, facility management continues to evolve and adapt.
 On a software and technology level, it’s no longer just about streamlining and automating best-practice processes.
 Increasingly, facility operations are augmented with real-time data streams from sensors, building management systems, and user devices.
 These data points provide live information about, for example, ambient conditions and the utilization that occupants make of various spaces.
 Such applications generate large and complex data sets, that are typically a combination of structured, semi-structured, and unstructured data.
 To harvest the power of this ‘big data’, cloud-native data platforms provide clear advantages, in terms of scalability, reliability, security, and speed.
-For this reason, Spacewell rebuilt its Cobundu smart workplace solution on the Google Cloud, migrating its full user base in the spring/summer of 2021.
+For this reason, Spacewell rebuilt its Cobundu smart workplace & smart building platform on the Google Cloud, migrating its full user base in the spring/summer of 2021.

-Cobundu by Spacewell is an IoT platform designed for smart workplaces.
+Cobundu by Spacewell is an IoT smart building platform designed for smart workplaces.
 It is capable of ingesting big data from various sources like IoT sensors and BMS and combining it with a system of records such as Axxerion or MCS Integrated Workplace Management System (IWMS) software.
 This combined solution enables new levels of insights made actionable in dynamic dashboards (powered by QLIK).

 Spacewell chose the Google Cloud Platform (GCP) because of its unique set of modern and specific components that is best suited for the Cobundu IoT platform when compared against other major public cloud providers such as Microsoft Azure, Oracle, or Amazon Web Services.

 Benefits of shifting data infrastructure to the public cloud